-Therefore, under this application a 500m safety zone will only be triggered during the operational phase when a vessel is "anchoring next to" or in "attachment to" an OSP.
+Therefore, under this application a 500m safety zone will only be triggered during the operational phase when a vessel is "anchoring next to" or in "attachment to" a WTG, as per the Electricity Regulations 2007 definition.
 However, as for the construction phase (see Section 8.1) any crew transfer activities from an SOV will not trigger a 500m safety zone.
 SOVs will only trigger a safety zone during the operational phase while engaged in other forms of activity that fall under the definition of "major maintenance" given in the Electricity Regulations 2007 as above.